alfisyusuf/gorigu_os/content/posts/exc-asas/index.md

 d) By converting gravitational energy into electrical energy through turbine utilization.

 e) By converting nuclear energy into electrical energy through fusion reactions.

+For the remaining questions, you can access the previous exercise ([click here](../exc-induksi-elektromagnet))